Ségolène Royal

-Ségolène Royal (/fr/; born Marie-Ségolène Royal; 22 September 1953) is a French politician who took part in the 2007 French presidential election, losing to Nicolas Sarkozy in the second round.
-She was the first woman in France's history to reach the second round in a presidential election.
+Ségolène Royal (born Marie-Ségolène Royal, /fr/; 22 September 1953) is a French politician.
+A member of the Socialist Party, she participated in the 2007 French presidential election but lost to Nicolas Sarkozy in the second round.

 Royal was president of the Poitou-Charentes Regional Council from 2004 to 2014.
 She won the 2006 Socialist Party primary, becoming the first woman in France to be nominated as a presidential candidate by a major party.
 In the subsequent 2007 presidential election, she earned further distinction as the first woman to qualify for the second round of a presidential election, but ultimately lost to Sarkozy.

 In 2008, Royal narrowly lost to Martine Aubry in the Socialist Party's election for First Secretary at the Party's twenty-second national congress.
 She lost the Socialist Party presidential primary in 2011, and failed in an attempt to win a seat in the National Assembly in the June 2012 parliamentary elections.

-She has four children with François Hollande, Sarkozy's successor as president, and was appointed by him to the vice-chair directorship of the Banque Publique d'Investissement (BPI) in 2013.
+She has four children with François Hollande, her former domestic partner and Sarkozy's successor as president, and was appointed by him to the vice-chair directorship of the Banque Publique d'Investissement (BPI) in 2013.
 She served as Minister for Ecology from 2014 to 2017, in the Valls, then Cazeneuve cabinets.